SabeloMkhwanzi/dual/README.md

 ## Dual

-Dual is a social marketplace for gamers on FEVM, dedicated to NFT GameFi.
-It aims to facilitate gamers in discovering and trading their in-game NFT rewards through engaging dual battles.
-Within these battles, participants have the chance to claim and retain the NFT as a prize, or alternatively, trade it on the Dual platform
+Dual is a specialized social marketplace platform for FVM gamers, with a focus on GameFi.
+It empowers players to explore and trade the NFTs they earn in games by participating in engaging dual battles, where the winner gets to keep the NFT as a prize.

 ### Project Description